dojo/dojo.io/site/source/tutorials/005_form_widgets/index.md

 {% include_codefile 'demo/finished/biz-e-corp/src/widgets/WorkerForm.ts' lines:43-86 %}

-This form of the `render` method now does everything that we need from: it creates the user interface and registers the event handlers that will update the application as the user enters information.
+This form of the `render` method now does everything that we need: it creates the user interface and registers event handlers that will update the application as the user enters information.
 However, we need to add a few more methods to the `WorkerForm` to define the event handlers.

 {% instruction 'Add these methods:' %}